 Revenue category Average tariff

 increases

-Rates 6.4%
+Rates 5.6%

-Water 6.4%
+Water 5.6%

-Electricity 1.88%
+Electricity 5.6%

-Sewerage 6.4%

-Refuse 6.4%
+Sewerage 5.6% Refuse 5.6%

-The general tariffs will be increased with 6.4%.
+The general tariffs will be increased with 5.6%.

 The municipality commenced with the implementation of the winter and summer tariffs for electricity in the 2014/15 financial year.
 A comprehensive tariff study was performed on the electricity tariff to ensure full cost recovery.
-The proposed overall average tariff increase for electricity will be at 1.88% as per the CPIX.
-The municipality will continue implementing the winter, summer tariff as well as Inclining Block Tariffs (IBT) during the 2017/18 financial year as well as the outer years.
+The proposed overall average tariff increase for electricity will be at 5.6%.
+The municipality will continue implementing the winter, summer tariff as well as Inclining Block Tariffs (IBT) during the 2018/19 financial year as well as the outer years.

 The municipality however still experience challenges in performing a fully cost reflective study on other tariffs.
-Therefore in considering the drafting of the budget in the 2017/18 financial year our tariffs must be cost reflective notwithstanding the CPIX and regulations by National Treasury.
+Therefore in considering the drafting of the budget in the 2018/19 financial year our tariffs must be cost reflective notwithstanding the CPIX and regulations by National Treasury.
 This is in consideration of improving revenue collection of these facilities as well as the quality of services to be provided by the municipality.
 To this extent all departments of the municipality will be required to evaluate their tariffs so that they are cost reflective and market related.
 The cost reflective tariffs will be phased in.